 Even with careful preparation, sports injuries can sometimes still occur.
 Fortunately, there are non-invasive options to help you tend to your injury, while not having to settle for downtime that comes with surgical procedures.

 Orthobiologic medicine is a field of medicine that utilizes the body’s built-in healing mechanisms to promote more natural, less invasive healing procedures.
 Orthobiologic medicine has become more popular because a growing number of people with injuries don’t want to undergo surgery to manage their pain.
 Not just because these procedures are invasive in nature, but surgery wait lists have never been longer, and the recovery time for surgery is much longer.

 Platelet-rich plasma uses a small amount of the patient’s own blood to help heal their injuries.
 Their blood is extracted, separated and concentrated for its growth factors and plasma.
 Then, it is reinserted into the target area of the body for healing.

-Stem cell therapy is completely safe as we are using what your body naturally produces, concentrating the desired critical components and transplanting them into the affected area for effective tissue regeneration and healing.
+Cell therapy is completely safe as we are using what your body naturally produces, concentrating the desired critical components and transplanting them into the affected area for effective tissue healing.
 There is no risk of rejection and very minimal overall procedural risk.

-Often, our bodies can not accumulate enough stem cells into the affected or injured area, thus limiting the healing process from fully repairing the damaged tissue.
-By utilizing your own new adult stem cells and introducing a concentrated amount into an area of injury, we promote recruitment of even further stem cells and complete healing, growth, and regeneration of the needed tissue directly.
+Often, our bodies can not accumulate enough cells into the affected or injured area, thus limiting the healing process from fully repairing the damaged tissue.
+By utilizing your own cells and introducing a concentrated amount into an area of injury, we promote recruitment of even further cells and complete healing of the needed tissue directly.

 If you have a sports injury, don’t worry—we can help!
 Contact us to book a consultation with Dr. Darr today!